 On January 1, 2018, Princeton Capital Corporation directly entered into a service agreement with SS&C Technologies Holdings, Inc. (the "Sub-Administrator") to provide certain administrative services to the Company.
 In exchange for providing services, the Company pays the Sub-Administrator an asset-based fee with a \$160,158 annual minimum as adjusted for any reimbursement of expenses.
-This annual minimum was amended in the service agreement on April 20, 2019 and increased on July 1, 2020, July 1, 2021, July 1, 2022 and again on July 1, 2023 by the US Consumer Price Index - All Urban Consumers per the service agreement.
+This annual minimum was amended in the service agreement on April 20, 2019 and has increased annually by the US Consumer Price Index - All Urban Consumers per the service agreement on July 1st of each year beginning on July 1, 2020.
 This asset-based fee will vary depending upon our gross assets, as adjusted, as follows: